Colors And Emotions – Use Color To Attract & Influence The Right Audience

 White

-White is fresh, simple, and clean and in many cultures, it is used to signify innocence and purity.
+White is a fresh, simple, clean, and uplifting color that in many cultures, is used to signify innocence and purity.

 Gray